wilsonianb/validator-list-checker/README.md

 Checks signed XRP Ledger validator list against existing published list.

-Runs rippled in a Docker container.
-First using the existing published list, then using the provided list.
+Runs rippled in a Docker container, first using the existing published list then using the provided list.

 ## Dependencies